marjanpoimijat/berry-picker-tracker-docs/troubleshooting.md

 3. Set up an emulator by following [the instructions](https://docs.expo.dev/workflow/android-studio-emulator).
     - Pixel 6 Pro was used as the device
     - Android R (11) was used as the operating system

+4. Keep Android Studio and the emulator open while running the frontend.